-Email: Email: Easygrants@nfwf.org Voicemail: 202-595-2497

-Hours: 9:00 am to 5:00 pm ET, Monday-Friday.
+For issues or assistance with our online Easygrants system, please contact: Easygrants Helpdesk Email: Easygrants@nfwf.org Voicemail: 202-595-2497 Hours: 9:00 am to 5:00 pm ET, Monday-Friday.
 Include: your name, proposal ID #, e-mail address, phone number, program you are applying to, and a description of the issue.